-Applies to the following Sophos product(s) and version(s)ma Central Mac EndpointSophos Anti-Virus for Mac OS X
+Applies to the following Sophos products and versions Central Mac EndpointSophos Anti-Virus for Mac OS X

 Operating systems MacOS 10.15 Catalina

-With the release of MacOS 10.15 Catalina, Apple has added additional security lockdowns to the operating system, including per application disk access lockdowns.
+With the release of macOS 10.15 Catalina, Apple has added additional security lock downs to the operating system, including per application disk access lock downs.
 This results in several large impacting issues that must be corrected for full protection.
 Please see the Known Issues section below for full details.
-It is not recommended to upgrade to 10.15 until your organization has a transition plan in place.
+It is not recommended upgrading to 10.15 until your organization has a transition plan in place.

-Sophos is releasing 9.9.4 to Central by mid-September 2019.
-9.9.4 will also be available in the Preview subscription for Enterprise Console customers in mid-September 2019, moving to Recommended in October 2019.
+Sophos released 9.9.4 to Central in September 2019.
+9.9.4 is also Preview subscription for Enterprise Console customers as of mid-September 2019.

 Apple has locked down the following User Folders in OS 10.15.